 Oversight responsibility of Social Development Portfolio Committee

-The Social Development Portfolio Committee is responsible for oversight of the Department of Social Development as well as the following statutory entities:
+The Social Development Portfolio Committee is responsible for oversight of the Department of Social Development (DSD) as well as the following statutory entities:

 Committees conduct their business on behalf of the House and report back on matters referred to them.